 We have participated in several independent programmatic reviews.
 In all cases, we have used the resulting recommendations to improve how we collect, analyze, and report recreational fishing data.
 In recent years, the National Academies of Sciences, Engineering, and Medicine have recognized our state-of-the-art sampling methods, critically important data, and impressive progress in improving the statistical rigor of our survey designs.

-This report to Congress describes the Marine Recreational Information Program's progress toward the…
+This second biennial report to Congress describes the Marine Recreational Information Program's…

 NOAA Fisheries: Response to National Academies of Sciences, Engineering, and Medicine 2021 Recommendations, In-Season Management